 Abilities: Tactile Telekinesis, Genetically Enhanced Agility

 Genetically bred by Pharaoh Nogo as part of Nogo’s alpha-stage experiments.
 Merely invincible.
 A force field protects The Show-Gun from severe physical damage and enhances his already enhanced enhancements.
 Commutes by way of flight at a supersonic level.
-Use field to act like sunglasses, shielding his outward appearance.
+Uses field to act like sunglasses, shielding his outward appearance.
 Runs a self-defense dojo out of Gym In To Me.
 Often Tonka’s transport.
-Often waiting for Tonka to finish his business at “Boobs N’ Break’fus.”
+Often outside in the cold on Saturday mornings waiting for his homie Tonka to finish his business at “Boobs N’ Break’fus.”
+It’s a happening.

 OTHER NOTABLE CHARACTERS